nginx/unit-docs/source/installation.rst

    $ brew install nginx/unit/unit

-This deploys the core Unit binary and the prerequisites for the :ref:`Go
+This deploys the core Unit binary and the prerequisites for the :ref:`Node.js
-<installation-go-package>` and :ref:`Node.js <installation-nodejs-package>`
-language modules.
+<installation-nodejs-package>` language module.

 To install the Java, Perl, Python, and Ruby language modules from Homebrew: